 - The annual SmART Festival showcases the amazing visual and performing arts work of our EUSD students.

 - The My Story program sends teaching artists into 4th and 5th grade classrooms.
 At the 4th grade level, the focus is on drama and California History.
 At the 5th grade level, the focus is on photography, storytelling, and language arts.

-- Thanks to the generosity of donor Jean Will, the Jean Will Strings program exposes 2nd and 3rd grade students to classical music, and teaches them to play violin.
+- Thanks to the generosity of donor Jean Will, the Jean Will Strings program exposes 2nd through 5th grade students to classical music, and teaches them to play violin.

 - A Step Beyond is a non-profit organization whose program provides introduction to dance to our 4th grade students at Central, Rose, Farr, and Oak Hill Elementary Schools.

 - Last but not least, we help our teachers integrate the arts into their lessons and teaching through professional development opportunities.